sony/nnabla-rl/reproductions/atari/qrdqn/README.md

 # QR-DQN (Distributional Reinforcement Learning with Quantile Regression) reproduction

-We tested our implementation with 5 Atari games also used in the [original paper](https://arxiv.org/abs/1710.10044).
+This reproduction script trains the PPO (Proximal Policy Optimization) algorithm proposed by W. Dabney et al. in the paper: [Distributional Reinforcement Learning with Quantile Regression](https://arxiv.org/abs/1710.10044).

-Following Atari games was tested with 3 seeds:
+We tested our implementation with 5 Atari games also used in the [original paper](https://arxiv.org/abs/1710.10044) with 3 different initial random seeds:

 - Asterix
 - BreakOut